 Amanda Thomashow is a survivor + advocate who works to create systems that prevent gender-based violence + support survivors.
 Before founding Survivor Strong, Amanda served as the Campus Sexual Assault Response and Prevention Coordinator for the Michigan Sexual and Domestic Violence Prevention and Treatment Board.
 Amanda is on Michigan State University’s Sexual Assault Nurse Examiner Advisory Board, the Wayne County Safe Healing Center Advisory Board + served as a co-curator for the Finding Our Voice exhibit at the Michigan State University Museum.

 In 2018, she received ESPN’s Arthur Ashe Courage Award, the Paul H. Chapman Award from the Foundation for the Improvement of Justice + the Humanitarian Award from the Foundation for Global Sports Development.
 Amanda got her bachelor’s degree from Michigan State University, her strength from her mother, her independence from her father + her courage from learning to love herself.
-She prefers mountains, fresh air, black coffee + pup snuggles from her sidekick, Ollivander.
+She prefers mountains, fresh air, black coffee + pup snuggles from her sidekick, Ollivander

 Lauren Randazzo is a writer, organizer, and resource development extraordinaire.
 She is passionate and dedicated to creating a safer, softer world; as made evident by her history of dedicating time and energy

 Thomas Peloquin is a book lover, customer service professional, and community builder.
-Once a volunteer for Survivor Strong (as well as a many other local orginizatons), Thomas has turned their passion for advocacy into their occupation and joined the Survivor Strong team full time.
+Once a volunteer for Survivor Strong (as well as many other local organizations), Thomas has turned their passion for advocacy into their occupation and joined the Survivor Strong team full time.
 We are so

 Tashmica Torok is a nationally recognized survivor activist working to end child sexual abuse.
 She is a powerhouse fundraiser and movement maker who has raised thousands of dollars and countless volunteer hours in support of her work.